The $e$-vector of a simplicial complex: Abstract

 \section{Abstract}

 We study the exponential Hilbert series (both coarsely- and finely-graded) of the Stanley-Reisner ring of an abstract simplicial complex, $\Delta$, and we introduce the $e$-vector of $\Delta$, which relates to the coefficients of the exponential Hilbert series.
-We explore the relationship of the $e$-vector with the classical $f$-vector and $h$-vector of $\Delta$ while simultaneously investigating the geometric information that the $e$-vector encodes about $\Delta$.
-We then prove a simple combinatorial identity for the $e$-vector in the case where $\Delta$ is an Eulerian manifold. \\ \emph{Keywords}: simplicial complex; Hilbert series; Stanley-Reisner ring; Eulerian manifold
+We explore the relationship of the $e$-vector with the classical $f$-vector and $h$-vector of $\Delta$.
+We then prove a simple combinatorial identity that explicitly computes the $e$-vector in the case where $\Delta$ is an Eulerian manifold.
+This identity leads to an elementary proof of the classical Dehn-Sommerville relations.
+We conclude by applying the $e$-vector to the computation of the dimension of certain probability models. \\ \emph{Keywords}: simplicial complex; Hilbert series; Stanley-Reisner ring; Eulerian manifold; hierarchical model